devmount/SongDrive/frontend/src/docs/docs.en.md

 ## Get started

-If you want to get to know SongDrive by using an existing SongDrive installation, you first need register a new user account.
-You can use the *Sign Up* Button and provide a name, email address and a password.
-As soon as an administrator approves your registration and assigns a user role to your account, you can sign in and start using SongDrive according to the privileges of your role.
+If you want to get to know SongDrive by using an existing SongDrive installation, you first need an invitation from an administrator.
+They can send you an invitation link where you register a new user account with a name, email address and password.
+As soon as you're registered, you can sign in and start using SongDrive according to the privileges of your assigned role.

 ### Requirements